quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ```

 {{% notice tip %}}
-We use `print()` to show values and structures of objects in the examples, but you do not need to use the command in the console, becasue it is triggered automatically when objects are returned to the global environment.
+We use `print()` to show values and structures of objects in the examples, but you do not need to use the command in the console, because it is triggered automatically when objects are returned to the global environment.
 {{% /notice %}}

 ### Matrices